jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 So if we aren't doing a lot of hand-holding...what the heck does a team that adopts the Heavy Weight approach do?

-The focus of the customer support role changes pretty significantly under the heavy weight approach.
+The focus of the team has changed pretty significantly since we adopted the heavy weight approach.

 While we still send a lot of email, the focus used to be on emptying the inbox.